 He used to say the inside of a person is like […]

-The Girl Left Behind – A Childhood Morning That Changed Everything | A Memoir of Loss – Series
+The Girl Left Behind – Losing My Mother as a Child: The Morning Everything Changed – Series

 I woke as the sun began to rise, unsettled by the knowledge that my aunt had been heard sobbing and screaming during the night.